actris/data-management-plan/DMP/initial-DMP.md

 ### 2.5.
 ACTRIS Atmospheric simulation chamber data centre unit (ASC)

+The ASC data center unit provides atmospheric simulation chamber data services curation, provision and standardized process for data submission.
+Atmospheric simulation chamber data contribute to better predict the behavior of the atmosphere over all time scales through a detailed understanding of the physical and chemical processes which affect air quality and climate change.
+Atmospheric simulation chambers are among the most advanced tools for studying and quantifying atmospheric processes and are used to provide many of the parameters incorporated in air quality and climate models.
+Furthermore, ASC provides access to detailed information on the infrastructures (i.e. simulation chambers) used for the generation of the data; this includes a technical description of the chambers (size, volume, walls, irradiation system …) and an “auxiliary mechanism” which provides the chamber-dependent parameters affecting the observations.

 #### Description of the ACTRIS-ASC unit

 The ACTRIS-ASC unit is structured in three pilars: